joannefeeney/applied_statistics/README.md

 # Applied Statistics
 ## By Joanne Feeney
 *******************************
+## Tasks

-## All 4 tasks will be completed in `tasks.ipynb` and labelled accordingly.
+All 4 tasks will be completed in `tasks.ipynb` and labelled accordingly.

 ### Task 1: Permutations and Combinations